chokepoint/Andrena/README.md

 ### Tag
 Sha1 HMAC of each packet.
 Diffie Hellman exchanges are HMACed with the pre shared key between clients to protect against man in the middle attacks.

+## Example
+Included in the examples folder is a handler and an agent.
+The agent connects to the handler, initiates the DH key exchange, and upon successful negotiation sends the README.md file to the handler.
+You obviously need two XBee modules for this to work.
+Ensure the PSK for the client contexts match otherwise the DH exchange will fail.

 ## Disclaimer
 I am neither a full time developer, nor a cryptographer.
 If you see any issues with either of these, please submit a pull request.
 This is still very much experimental technology, and in pre-alpha stages as most of the protocol is still not implemented.
 Use at your own risk.